dilshankarunarathne/c-sharp-notes/README.md

 # Files and Directories

 .NET has a namespace called `System.IO` that contains classes that can be used to work with files and directories.
+There are many classes in this namespace.

+## File, FileInfo and FileStream

+File and FileInfo classes are used to work with files.
+They provide methods for creating, copying, moving, deleting and opening files.
+The `FileInfo` class is used to get information about a file and it provides **instance methods**.
+The `File` class provides static methods.
+The `FileStream` class is used to read and write to a file.
+If we're going to have a small number of operations on a file, we can use the `FileInfo` class.
+If we're going to have a large number of operations on a file, we can use the `File` class.
+Everytime we use these static methods, the systems runs a security check to see if the user has the appropriate permissions to perform the operation.
+So, if we are performing a large number of operations, this may have a performing impact on the system.
+In that case, we should use the instance methods - where the security check is only done during the time when the instance of the class is created.